What is sustainable travel and why is it important? Why should an average traveler be concerned about it?

 Anyone, who has heard about famous Swedish teen Greta Thunberg, knows how sensitive and important these topics are.
 Nevertheless, the Booking.com survey gives an insight into how many (or how few) of us link these challenges to our travel habits.
 At least for now.

 Major conclusions about sustainable tourism

 Based on the Booking.com research we can draw some major conclusions about sustainable tourism:

-- People are still not aware enough about sustainable travel and why it matters.
+- People are still not aware enough of sustainable travel and why it matters.
 I will rephrase this.
 People do not lack awareness.
 The professionals (those who know) obviously fail to raise this awareness effectively;

-- Sustainable tourism companies and destinations do not know yet how to make sustainable travel products and services more appealing than the traditional ones;
+- Sustainable tourism companies and destinations do not know yet how to make sustainable travel products and services more appealing than traditional ones;

 - Traditional travel companies are not motivated enough to offer more sustainable travel products;